-Winkelmann has also ordered Detective Superintendent Mike Pannett - a police liaison officer in Washington - swear an affidavit if he watched a 'live feed' of the the raid on Dotcom's Coatesville mansion on January 20 from the FBI's multi-agency command centre.
+Winkelmann has also ordered Detective Superintendent Mike Pannett - a police liaison officer in Washington - swear an affidavit detailing what he saw in a 'live feed' of the the raid on Dotcom's Coatesville mansion on January 20.
+He reportedly watched it unfold from the FBI's multi-agency command centre.

 The officer in charge of the operation, Detective Inspector Grant Wormald, must also reveal where and when stationary cameras were placed close to Dotcom's home.
 The police must disclose if any third parties were involved in setting them up.

 Justice Winklemann also wants disclosure of an "in-depth" FBI presentation on the investigation.